 Just under a quarter of UKSR’s portfolio are financial companies, with industrials making up the second-largest holding with 18.26%.

 What is an ETF?

 An ETF is an exchange-traded fund.
 ETFs evolved out of mutual funds, and thus invest in a basket of companies on behalf of a pool of investors.
-With investment diversified, a fund offers far lower risk than investing in a single stock – but don’t expect the gains to be dramatic over the short-term.

 UK Banks ETFs – Low-Cost, Low-Risk Exposure to the Big Four UK Banks